-Learn how to make the best keto scones aka. healthy strawberry scones in just 30 minutes!
-Those almond flour scones are crumbly, moist, like a classic American biscuit with delicious pieces of strawberries and sugar free glaze.
+Learn how to make the best Keto Scones with healthy strawberries in just 30 minutes!
+These strawberry almond flour scones are crumbly, moist, like a classic American biscuit with delicious pieces of strawberries and sugar-free glaze.

 Strawberry scones with glaze